 Currently, Penn Medicine has protocols in place to maximize the safety of all who enter our hospitals and facilities.
-These safety protocols include limiting visitors to accompany patients to appointments or see them in the hospital.
-We did not make this decision lightly, and thank you for your understanding.
-We will continue to evaluate our visitation policies in order to balance the needs of our patients and families with the need to limit exposure to COVID-19.
+These safety policies include limiting the number of people accompanying patients to appointments or seeing them in the hospital.

-Due in part to different directives from the PA and NJ state governments, our hospitals and facilities are operating differently with regards to their visitor guidelines.
-Please visit the location website listed below for details about the visitation policy there.
+Our hospitals are operating differently with regards to their visitor guidelines for inpatients and visitors of inpatients.
+Please visit the location website listed below for more details about the visitation policy there.

 In addition to covering your face, you should practice social distancing and try to restrict your mobility as much as possible.

 One day before your appointment, we will send you an automated text or call to screen you for COVID-19 symptoms.
 If you do not have any symptoms, the text message will generate a pass, which you can show right on your mobile phone when entering the building or checking in at your appointment.

 If you have any symptoms that could be consistent with COVID-19 (these include fevers, chills, cough, loss of sense of taste or smell, muscle pain, headache, or sore throat), a Penn Medicine nurse will follow up with you to review your symptoms and determine next steps.

 Anyone coming with you to your appointment needs to complete our online symptom screening, called PennOpen Pass, before you arrive.
 This prescreener will generate a pass for your visitor or support person.
 Once they get here, a Penn Medicine employee will check their pass, which they can show right on your mobile phone.
 Please make sure the person joining you does not fill out the screening more than 72 hours (3 days) before your appointment or visit.